niwinz/pyssh-ctypes/docs/index.rst

 pyssh-ctypes
 ============

-Is a python, object oriented wrapper for libssh build with ctypes.
+Is a python, object oriented wrapper for libssh, build with ctypes.

 Features